ExplicITConsulting/set-outlooksignatures.com/faq.en.md

     ⭐ (star)
     ```

-4. Wait until Classic Outlook for Windows has downloaded the signature locally.
+4. Wait until Classic Outlook on Windows has downloaded the signature locally.
-5. Add the freshly downloaded signature to a new email in Classic Outlook for Windows or open the downloaded file directly in a browser.
+5. Add the freshly downloaded signature to a new email in Classic Outlook on Windows or open the downloaded file directly in a browser.
 6. You will notice that the UTF-8 characters are not displayed correctly.

-This is because Classic Outlook for Windows performs a wrong codepage conversion.
+This is because Classic Outlook on Windows performs a wrong codepage conversion.
 Microsoft knows about this error since roaming signatures have been introduced multiple years ago, but it has not yet been fixed.

-Some other problems with the internal roaming signature sync mechanism of classic Outlook for Windows are that you cannot reliably trigger the sync and that it can take hours until a changed or new signature is downloaded.
+Some other problems with the internal roaming signature sync mechanism of classic Outlook on Windows are that you cannot reliably trigger the sync and that it can take hours until a changed or new signature is downloaded.

 The sync mechanism included in the Benefactor Circle add-on does not have these problems.

 This can be a problem, especially when using Set-OutlookSignatures in SimulateAndDeploy mode.
-If you really cannot switch to running Set-OutlookSignatures on the clients of your users, the Outlook add-in that comes with the Benefactor Circle license may be an alternative to the erronous internal roaming signature sync mechanism of Classic Outlook for Windows.
+If you really cannot switch to running Set-OutlookSignatures on the clients of your users, the Outlook add-in that comes with the Benefactor Circle license may be an alternative to the erronous internal roaming signature sync mechanism of Classic Outlook on Windows.

 ## 42. Does it support cross-tenant access and Multitenant Organizations?